-Diagnosis of peripheral neuropathy is the first step in managing its symptoms.
+Making a diagnosis of peripheral neuropathy is the first step in managing its symptoms.
 An accurate diagnosis is key to forming your treatment plan and having the best outcomes possible.

 Northwestern Medicine physicians have extensive experience in the diagnosis of peripheral neuropathy.
-Northwestern Memorial Hospital performs the most electromyography (EMG) diagnoses in Illinois.
-EMG offers the gold standard of diagnosis for peripheral neuropathy, than any other hospital in Illinois.
+Northwestern Memorial Hospital confirms more diagnoses via electromyogram (EMG), the gold standard for peripheral neuropathy, than any other hospital in Illinois.

 The following procedures may be used in the diagnosis of neuropathy:

-- Nerve tests, such as nerve conduction velocity studies (NCV) and EMG
+- Nerve tests, such as EMG and nerve conduction velocity studies (sometimes referred to as NCS or NCV)

 - Blood tests to determine the cause of neuropathy